 If you click the link, one of two things will happen.
 You might be directed to a bogus site that looks like Amazon’s login page but is controlled by the criminal hackers.
-When you enter your login details, you’re handing your information to them.
+When you enter your email and password, you’re handing your information to them.

-Alternatively, you’ll download a Word document that asks you to ‘Enable Content’ to view.
-Doing so unleashes malware on your systems.
+Alternatively, you’ll download a Word document that asks you to ‘Enable Content’, which will unleash malware on your systems.

 Enabling macros is almost always a huge no-no, and Word may well warn you about the dangers of doing this if you try to give the document permission.

 Fortunately, you can simply close the Word document without taking any further action, and you should be safe.

 If the scam directs to Amazon’s website, things are a lot more complicated.
 Scammers do a very good job replicating sites, and in your eagerness to find out what’s going on with your order, it’s easy to blindly follow the page’s instructions.